Skip to main content

 Prostate cancer is the most common cancer in men in the UK.
 It usually develops slowly, so there may be no signs for many years.

-Symptoms of prostate cancer do not usually appear unless the tumour grows near the urethra or grows in size in order to press on the urethra
+Symptoms of prostate cancer do not usually appear unless the tumour grows near the urethra or grows in size in order to press on the urethra.

 When this happens, men may notice: